 A gentleman by the name of William Bengen came up with this rule and published his findings in the 1990’s.
 The rule was tested using historical data up to that point including the great depression.
 It was further tested with more recent data.
 The rule has held up throughout the markets ups and downs.

-There are conflicting views on the 4% rule and whether it still applies.
+There are conflicting views on the 4 percent rule and whether it still applies.
+The 4 percent rule:

-- The 4% rule was designed to succeed for 30 years.
+- was designed to succeed for 30 years.
 People continue to live longer.
 Planning for 30 years may not be enough, especially for those in their 20s and 30s.

-- The 4% rule assumes an investment portfolio mix of 60% stocks, 40% bonds.
+- assumes an investment portfolio mix of 60% stocks, 40% bonds.
 Returns on bonds have significantly dropped since the 90’s when this rule was developed.

-While potentially flawed, the 4% rule is a good guide and can be a useful tool for planning for retirement.
-The greatest tool when it comes to money in retirement is flexibility.
+While potentially flawed, the 4 percent rule is a good guide and can be a useful tool for planning for retirement.
+However, the greatest tool when it comes to money in retirement is flexibility.